IPod Nano

-The iPod Nano (stylised and marketed as iPod nano) is a discontinued portable media player designed and formerly marketed by Apple Inc. The first generation model was introduced on September 7, 2005, as a replacement for the iPod Mini, using flash memory for storage.
-The iPod Nano went through several differing models, or generations, after its introduction.
+The iPod Nano (stylized and marketed as iPod nano) is a discontinued portable media player designed and formerly marketed by Apple.
+The first-generation model was introduced on September 7, 2005, as a replacement for the iPod Mini, using flash memory for storage.
+The iPod Nano went through several models, or generations, after its introduction.
 Apple discontinued the iPod Nano on July 27, 2017.

 Development

 Development work on the design of the iPod Nano started only nine months before its launch date.
-The Nano was launched in two colors (black and white) with two available sizes: 2 GB (roughly 500 songs) and 4 GB (1000 songs).
+The Nano was launched in two colors (black and white) and two storage sizes: 2 GB (roughly 500 songs) and 4 GB (1000 songs).
 On February 7, 2006, Apple updated the lineup with the 1 GB model (240 songs).
-Apple also released some accessories, including armbands and silicone "tubes" designed to bring color to the Nano and protect it from scratches, as well as a combination lanyard-earphone accessory that hangs around the neck and avoids the problem of tangled earphone cords.
-The latest models with Bluetooth headphones have a similar advantage.
+Apple also released accessories, including armbands and silicone "tubes" designed to bring color to the Nano and protect it from scratches, as well as a combination lanyard-earphone accessory that hangs around the neck and avoids the problem of tangled earphone cords.

 History

 1st generation

-On September 7, 2005, Apple introduced the iPod Nano at a media event with Steve Jobs pointing to the small watch pocket in his jeans and asking, "Ever wonder what this pocket is for?"
+On September 7, 2005, Apple introduced the iPod Nano and the Motorola ROKR E1 at a media event, with Steve Jobs pointing to the small watch pocket in his jeans and asking, "Ever wonder what this pocket is for?"
 Advertising emphasized the iPod Nano's small size: 40 mm wide, 90 mm long, 6.9 mm thick and weighing 42 g.
 The stated battery life is up to 14 hours, while the screen is 176×132 pixels, 38 mm diagonal, displaying 65,536 colors (16-bit color).
 The device has a 1, 2, or 4 GB capacity.
 On November 11, 2011, Apple announced a recall on this model of iPod nano due to a battery overheat issue.